officelifehq/docs/docs/documentation/grow/rate-your-manager.md

 As soon as a survey ends, results will be displayed

-* in the Employee profile’s page of the manager, even if he stops being a manager,
+* in the Employee profile’s page of the manager, even if (s)he stops being a manager,
 * in the HR tab on the Dashboard, so HR can have an overview of how managers are doing, generally.

 IMG HERE